-This can be the steepest slope to climb; finding the motivation and focus to complete your studies.
+This can be the steepest slope to climb; finding students facing exams, deadlines for assignments and job interviews.

 So here are a few reminders of common sense coping strategies; tips to make sure your degree final year ends on a positive note.

 The answer to any anxiety you feel shouldn’t be nights in the bar or those extra large bags of crisps and sweets.

 Find the way to offload stress that is both healthy and constructive.
 Find someone you can be honest with about your concerns or problems.

 It is good to talk things through and you may find many of your fears are common among your fellow college <a